Our Top Takeaways of 2020, for 2021

 Adventures in Leftover Land

 Greetings Conscientious Food Consumers!
 With Thanksgiving not far off, we figured we’d get ahead of the game and talk leftovers in this installment of Kitchen Confessions.
-The topic’s not as sexy as last week’s carrots, but it’s one of those everyday challenges that we all face.
-Those miscellaneous meal remnants, half-full containers, and portions of …
+The topic’s not as sexy as these carrots, but it’s one of those everyday challenges that we all face.
+Those miscellaneous meal remnants, half-full containers, and portions of what-have-you, …

 No more “freeze it and forget it”!